MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingBrandingPolicy.md

 PS C:\> Set-CsTeamsMeetingBrandingPolicy -Identity "demo branding" -MeetingBrandingThemes $brandingPolicy.MeetingBrandingThemes
 ```

-In the example shown above, the commands will change brand accent color of theme inside the `demo branding` meeting branding policy to `#FF0000`.
+In this example, the commands will change the brand accent color of the theme inside the `demo branding` meeting branding policy to `#FF0000`.

 ## PARAMETERS